-This resource is designed to be used alongside the OSCQR rubric during self-reviews and/or peer-reviews during the course design review process.
+This resource is designed to be used alongside the OSCQR tool during self-reviews and/or peer-reviews during the Course Design Review process.
 This resource can also be used as a guide for best practices in course design and accessibility for all modalities.

-The information below is organized according to each section within the OSCQR rubric:
+The information below is organized according to each section within the OSCQR tool:

 Additional resources, evidence, explanations, and examples for each OSCQR standard can be found on the SUNY OSCQR website.